joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

     lastmod: "2026-01-02T08:00:00+00:00"
 ---

-I shipped a one-line prompt change and broke a feature I didn't know to check.
+I shipped a one-line prompt change and broke a feature I didn't know I needed to check.
 [Cold Call Coach](https://coldcall.coach) is a sales training app where AI plays prospect personas - the sceptical buyer, the satisfied customer, the gatekeeper.
 After my change, the sceptical persona started agreeing to meetings on the first call.
 Nobody complained - users just assumed the AI was inconsistent.
 I only found out when I demoed it two weeks later.

 Prompts are code.
 They change behaviour, they have edge cases, and they regress.
 Without tests, the only feedback loop is noticing something feels off.